 The Knuckles Mountain Range, draped in an enchanting veil of emerald forest, stands as one of Sri Lanka’s most celebrated UNESCO World Heritage sites.
 Its signature silhouette, reminiscent of a clenched fist, crowns a landscape of soaring peaks and deep valleys.
 Adventurers will find trails that wind through cloud forests, past crystalline waterfalls, and across rice terraces surrounding traditional hamlets where life is still touched by old-world rhythms.
 The region is a sanctuary for some of the island’s most captivating wildlife: keep watch for purple-faced langur monkeys swinging through the canopy, sambar deer grazing in forest clearings, or, for the fortunate, the shadowy presence of a Sri Lankan leopard.
 The Knuckles’ rich biodiversity extends to its plant life—orchids, rare ferns, and the endemic Ceylon ironwood tree thrive amidst the mist-laden woodlands.
 Birdlife here is abundant, with sightings possible of the colourful Layard’s parakeet, Sri Lanka spurfowl, and the elusive chestnut-backed owlet.

-The best trekking season is from June to September, when the weather is drier and the paths more navigable.
+The best time to walk: trekking season is from June to September, when the weather is drier and the paths more navigable.

 Buddha on Little Adam's Peak (Photo Credit: nicolasdecorte)